esther-neumann/stackoverflow/README.md

 ## Project Motivation<a name="motivation"></a>

+This is part of my Udacity course which I'm undertaking on my road to become a Data Scientist!
 For this project, I was interestested in using Stack Overflow data from 2017 to better understand:

 1. How other developers suggested breaking into the field (what education to pursue)?